unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 *  Exosite Device API Client
 *  Bandwidth Telemetrics (Beta)

-# Installation, Configuration and First Start
+# Installation, Configuration, and First Start

 Gateway Engine can be installed in several different ways.
 Depending on the target environment, installing via a **build** is preferable to installing from source.
 Whichever method you use it is important to note that if using a non-built version, the **__version__**'s from the Exosite Device API Client (`device-client`) and the `GatewayEngine` module will not be traceable to source code version in git at the time of the build.
 This can make debugging and root-cause analysis difficult if not impossible in field-deployed, production systems.

 ## From a Release Package

-After downloading a release build of Gateway Engine from the [Gateway Engine Release Packages](/exositeready/gwe/release_packages) page, follow these simple steps to copy it to your gateway and configure for use with your Murano Product:
+After downloading a release build of Gateway Engine from the [Gateway Engine Release Packages](/exositeready/gwe/release_packages) page, follow these simple steps to copy it to your gateway and configure for use with your Murano product:

 ### Copy Gateway Engine to Gateway